samruddhinakate22/infosys-Hotel-Revenue-Analysis-Group-A/Module_4/Readme.md

-##Hotel Revenue Analysis – Milestone 3
+Hotel Revenue Analysis – Module 4
- Project Overview
+Forecasting & Advanced Analytics (Power BI + Prophet) Project Overview

-This project analyzes hotel booking, occupancy, and revenue patterns using Power BI.
-Milestone 3 focuses on forecasting future bookings, understanding cancellation behavior, and enabling data-driven business decisions through interactive dashboards.
+This module focuses on forecasting future hotel bookings and analyzing demand trends using a combination of Power BI, DAX, and Python (Prophet).
+The objective is to support data-driven decision-making for pricing, capacity planning, and promotional strategy.

+Application Pages Overview
-### Home Page
+Home Page

-The Home Page acts as a central navigation hub for the entire report.
+The Home Page serves as the central navigation hub for the entire report.

 Key Features

-Interactive menu using Bookmarks
+Interactive navigation menu using Bookmarks

-Navigation to all major sections:
+Seamless access to all report sections:

 Info & Discount Deals